Mattress Accessories & Bedding

 Find the best down pillow for luxury comfort and durability.

 If you’ve done your research looking for a soft, hotel-quality pillow, you’ve likely narrowed your options down to down pillows or feather pillows.

 When it comes to finding one of these super plush pillows for yourself, you’ll be met with all sorts of options and distinctions that can be a bit confusing.
-Read on to learn about down pillows, feather pillows, and how to choose the best pillow for you.
+Read on to learn about down pillows, feather pillows, how to choose the best pillow for you, and more.

 Down and feather pillows are very similar in feel and construction.
 While you can find 100% down pillows, you will not find pillows that are 100% feather.
 Feather pillows use a combination of down to add loft and durability.

 When choosing between down and feather pillows, keep in mind that the main difference is down pillows are more expensive and fluffy, while feather pillows are cheaper and more firm.